syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ![](Export_images/Export_img3.png)

 ##Image Export
-User can export contents of the OlapChart to image format for future archival, references and analysis purposes.
-We can export OlapChart to the following image formats.
+User can export contents of the PivotChart to image format for future archival, references and analysis purposes.
+We can export PivotChart to the following image formats.

 * PNG
 * EMF